David Morens: University of Hawaiʻi (1982 – 1998)

 At the University of Hawaiʻi, Morens was Professor of Tropical Medicine, Chair of Epidemiology, and laboratory director of dengue-virus projects funded by WHO and NIH.
 His group developed a BHK-21 neutralization assay still used for flaviviruses.
 During this period he also published historical analyses of epidemics ranging from the Plague of Athens to 20th-century influenza.

-NIAID (1998 – present)
+NIAID (1998 – 2025)

-Since 1998 Morens has advised successive NIAID directors on emerging-disease policy and pandemic preparedness.
-He co-authored influential papers advocating universal coronavirus vaccines and continues research on viral host-switching and disease pathogenesis in NIAID’s Viral Pathogenesis and Evolution Laboratory.
+From 1998 to 2025, Morens advised successive NIAID directors on emerging-disease policy and pandemic preparedness.
+He co-authored influential papers advocating universal coronavirus vaccines and conducted research on viral host-switching and disease pathogenesis in NIAID's Viral Pathogenesis and Evolution Laboratory.

+Indictment and guilty plea

+In 2026, Morens was indicted by a federal grand jury for allegedly concealing federal records related to COVID-19 research.
+The indictment alleged Morens used a personal Gmail account for official business to intentionally avoid FOIA requests.

+In August 2026, Morens pleaded guilty to one count of conspiracy to commit offenses and to defraud the United States.
+Morens also admitted receiving illegal gratuities in exchange for helping restore a suspended NIH grant.